- Court Business

 Pursuant to L. R. Civ.
 P. 7(a)(2)(C), a memorandum of law in support of or in opposition to any motion shall not exceed twenty-five pages in length, and a reply memorandum shall not exceed ten pages in length.
 However, a party may request leave to exceed this page limit by letter sent by fax to Chambers, with copies to all counsel, and said request may be made up to one business day before the filing deadline.
 The request shall identify the amount of additional pages requested.

 Courtesy copies of all motions shall be provided to Chambers.
-When the copies are voluminous, the Court requests that courtesy copies be three-hole punched, tabbed, and placed in binders.
+The Court finds it helpful if the courtesy copies include the headers generated upon filing with CM/ECF.
+When the copies are voluminous, the Court requests that courtesy copies be three-hold punched, tabbed, and placed in three-ring binders.